Combining Discrepancy-Confusion Uncertainty and Calibration Diversity for Active Fine-Grained Image Classification: Abstract

 \section{Abstract}

 Active learning (AL) aims to build high-quality labeled datasets by iteratively selecting the most informative samples from an unlabeled pool under limited annotation budgets.
-However, in fine-grained image classification, assessing this informativeness is especially challenging due to subtle inter-class differences.
-In this paper, we introduce a novel method, combining \underline{\textbf{D}}iscr\underline{\textbf{E}}pancy-\underline{\textbf{C}}onfusion unc\underline{\textbf{E}}rtainty and calib\underline{\textbf{R}}atio\underline{\textbf{N}} diversity for active fine-grained image classification (\textbf{DECERN}), to effectively perceive the distinctiveness between fine-grained images and evaluate the sample value.
+However, in fine-grained image classification, assessing this informativeness reliably is especially challenging due to subtle differences between classes.
+In this paper, we introduce a novel active learning method, combining \underline{\textbf{D}}iscr\underline{\textbf{E}}pancy-\underline{\textbf{C}}onfusion unc\underline{\textbf{E}}rtainty and calib\underline{\textbf{R}}atio\underline{\textbf{N}} diversity for active fine-grained image classification (\textbf{DECERN}), to effectively perceive the distinctiveness between fine-grained images and evaluate the sample value.
 DECERN introduces a multifaceted informativeness measure that combines discrepancy-confusion uncertainty and calibration diversity.
-The discrepancy-confusion uncertainty quantifies the category directionality and structural stability of fine-grained unlabeled data during local feature fusion.
+The discrepancy-confusion uncertainty quantifies the structural stability and category directionality of fine-grained unlabeled data during local feature fusion.
 Subsequently, uncertainty-weighted clustering is performed to diversify the uncertainty samples.
 Then we calibrate the diversity to maximize the global diversity of the selected sample while maintaining its local representativeness.
-Extensive experiments conducted on 7 fine-grained image datasets across 26 distinct experimental settings demonstrate that our method achieves superior performance compared to state-of-the-art methods.
+Extensive experiments conducted on 7 fine-grained image datasets across 39 distinct experimental settings demonstrate that our method achieves superior performance compared to state-of-the-art methods. \keywords{Active learning \and Fine-grained image classification}